 Amitriptyline is a drug for depression and gabapentin is a drug for epilepsy.
 Each of these medicines can also be used to treat pain caused by nerve sensitivity or nerve damage, such as shingles, diabetes nerve pain and sciatica.
 You don’t have to have depression or epilepsy for these tablets to help your nerve pain.
 Amitriptyline and gabapentin both have to be prescribed by a GP.
 Side effects include drowsiness and dizziness.

-Seek emergency medical attention if a child taking this medicine has any of the following life-threatening side effects: noisy breathing, sighing, slow breathing with long pauses between breaths; being unusually sleepy or hard to wake up; blue colored lips.
+Seek emergency medical attention if a child taking Codeine has any of the following life-threatening side effects: noisy breathing, sighing, slow breathing with long pauses between breaths; being unusually sleepy or hard to wake up; blue colored lips.

 It is a narcotic pain-reliever and cough suppressant similar to morphine and hydrocodone.
 Moreover, a small amount is converted to morphine in the body.
 The precise mechanism of action is not known; however, like morphine, it binds to receptors in the brain (opioid receptors) that are important for transmitting the sensation of pain throughout the body and brain.
 It increases tolerance to pain, decreasing discomfort, but it will still be apparent to the patient.
 In addition to reducing pain, it also causes sedation drowsiness and depresses breathing.
 It frequently is combined with acetaminophen (Tylenol) or aspirin for more effective relief.